dfuse-io/docs/content/guides/ethereum/tutorials/track_trx.md

 {{< /tab >}}
 {{< /tabs >}}

-The `message` returned from the graphql stream can have 3 different types that need to be handled in our code:
+The `message` returned from the GraphQL stream can have 3 different types that need to be handled in our code:

 * `error`: This is an error return by the stream.
 We simply store it in our state.
 * `data`: This contains the transition state tracker payload.
 We create a `newTransition` object and store in our transitions array.